truenas/documentation/static/includes/MinIoEnterpriseConfig1.md

 Enter the TrueNAS server IP address and the web UI browser redirect port number 30001 as a URL in **MinIO Browser Redirect URL**.
 For example, https://*ipaddress*:30001.

 {{< hint type=note >}}
-MNMD MinIO installations require HTTPS for both **MinIO Server URL** and **MinIO Browser Redirect URL** to it verify integrity of each node.
+MNMD MinIO installations require HTTPS for both **MinIO Server URL** and **MinIO Browser Redirect URL** to verify the integrity of each node.
 Standard or SNMD MinIO installations do not require HTTPS.
 {{< /hint >}}